2001Arpit/RTL-Design-With-SKY130/README.md

 - We can see that there were no latches in this design unlike mux_generate.v.
 We did not use reg type outputs.
 Therefore we can confidently conclude that the latch in mux_gen was due to reg type output.

+# Conlusion
+- Learned about RTL design and how to use iverilog and Yosys to simulate and synthesise these designs.
+The most exciting part of the workshop was playing around with the .lib file and learning about the various parameters mentioned in it.
+In addition, I learned different optimisation techniques for both combinational and sequential logic.
+Learned how GLS works and how to use for constructs.

+# Acknowledgements
+- [Kunal Ghosh](https://github.com/kunalg123), Co-founder, VSD Corp.
+Pvt.
+Ltd.
+- [Shon Taware](https://www.linkedin.com/in/shon-taware/?originalSubdomain=in), RTL Design Engineer at Chipspirit Technologies
+- And all the people who helped organise this workshop.